CondorcetVote/Documentation-Book/Home.md

 This wiki contains examples and tutorials for common use of the possibility of Condorcet Class.

-This wiki is deemed to be current on the most recent version of the library, from Condorcet 1.1 and its significant changes.
+This wiki is deemed to be current on the most recent version of the library.
 However, most of information may be valid for lower versions.

 ### Manual Summary